If you’re currently considering home as your ideal location for the birth of your baby, you may have received unsolicited comments like...

 There are plenty of studies showing that home birth is indeed a safe and beneficial option for many.
 The widely respected Dr Sara Wickham has collated the most recent study evidence in her blog "Is home birth safe?".

-Often the fear associated with birth comes from not fully understanding how physiological birth works.
+Understanding how physiological birth works can be a game changer when it comes to tackling birth fear (it certainly was for me).
 Birth involves muscles and hormones working together efficiently and effectively.
 There is a cocktail of hormones needed to start and progress labour (the muscles contracting or surging) The most important hormone in labour and birth is oxytocin, more oxytocin = stronger more productive surges and shorter labour.
 Less oxytocin = weaker less productive surges and a longer labour.
 It’s that simple!

-Oxytocin shy hormone that thrives when you feel warm, safe, unobserved and calm.
+Oxytocin is a shy hormone that thrives when you feel warm, safe, unobserved and calm.
 Here is a blog explaining the importance of oxytocin in labour and how you can help boost your natural oxytocin levels.
-There are loads of ways you can adapt your birth environment to boost your oxytocin (I've included 7 Practical tips for creating your best birth environment whereever you birth your baby in a blog) You can use these tips for any birth setting, home or hospital.
+There are loads of ways you can adapt any birth environment to boost your oxytocin (I've included 7 Practical tips for creating your best birth environment in another blog) You can use these tips for any birth setting, home or hospital.

 Ultimately, it is not your job to convince anyone else what is right for you.
 You have the right to do what feels best for you and your baby.
 You know what is best for you.
 Trust yourself.